solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/README.md

 2. Once the setup is done, you can then follow the steps as outlined for each of other quickstarts.

+# Quickstart: Azure Notebook VMs

+1. Please follow the steps outlined in [Azure Notebook VM Setup](./azure-notebook-vm-setup) before continuing.

+2. Once the setup is done, you can then follow the steps as outlined for each of other quickstarts.

 # Quickstart: Visual Studio Code

 1. Install [Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) on your machine.